Jump to a tip:

 If you become too deeply immersed in the investigation or the circumstances surrounding it, you may forget the main purpose of your work.
 If you forget the purpose, you could derail the entire investigation process and end up doing more harm than good.

 Don’t get hung up on one detail shared in an interview or what the investigation could mean for your organization.
 Simply focus on figuring out whether or not your policies were broken based off the evidence you’ve gathered.

 According to Lockheed Martin, the average time to complete an ethics investigation is around 35 days.
 However, depending on the nature and complexity of the allegations, an investigation can take months or even years to conclude.

 For ethics investigations, it’s important to work as quickly as possible without sacrificing quality.
-If word gets out that an investigation is happening, those involved can start to coordinate cover-ups, excuses and alibis.
+Assign roles, and start gathering evidence and scheduling interviews ASAP.

 Certain aspects of an ethics investigation should be predetermined.
-Following preset standards will ensure consistency and fairness in the results, and will also prove the validity, transparency and defense of your investigation, should it ever be questioned.
+Following preset standards will ensure consistency and fairness in the results, and will also prove the validity, transparency, and defense of your investigation, should it ever be questioned.